Cristina A. Andreescu, Ph.D.

 Erica Kennedy provides therapy for adults, adolescents and children suffering from generalized anxiety, social anxiety, obsessive-compulsive disorder (OCD), panic disorder, phobias, social skills issues, eating disorders and issues related to self-esteem, loneliness, divorce/blended families, life transitions, and aging.
 She also provides parental coaching and support for those who find themselves struggling as a parent.
 Erica primarily utilizes a Cognitive Behavioral (CBT) approach to therapy, with a focus on Exposure Response Prevention.

-Erica is a Licensed Clinical Mental Health Counselor, a Nationally Certified Counselor and a Licensed School Counselor.
+Erica is a Licensed Clinical Mental Health Counselor and a Nationally Certified Counselor.
 She graduated summa cum laude from Winthrop University with a Master of Education Degree in Counseling.
 Erica also graduated from the Honors Program at Appalachian State University with Bachelor of Science degrees in Psychology and Organizational Communication, summa cum laude.

 Erica seeks to create a safe, positive, space for adults, teens, kids and families to open up authentically and make the changes necessary for happiness.
 Her goal as therapist is to help individuals improve their quality of life and relationships with one another.
 She provides strategies and solutions in a friendly, comfortable atmosphere.